codder-sw/AI-Resume-Analytics-Engine/README.md

 # 📖 Overview

-Recruiters receive thousands of resumes every day, while candidates often struggle to understand why their resumes are rejected.
+AI Resume Analytics Engine is a full-stack web application that helps job seekers evaluate and improve their resumes using Artificial Intelligence.

-AI Resume Analytics Engine bridges this gap by using Generative AI to analyze resumes, compare them with job descriptions, identify missing skills, and provide actionable recommendations to improve interview readiness.
+Users can upload a PDF resume along with a target job description.
+The application analyzes the resume using an LLM through the Groq API and provides structured feedback, including resume quality, ATS-style scoring, skill matching, missing skills, and actionable improvement suggestions.

-The project demonstrates the integration of modern full-stack development with Large Language Models (LLMs) to solve a real-world problem.
+This project demonstrates how modern AI can be integrated into real-world software engineering workflows using scalable backend architecture, cloud databases, and REST APIs.

 ---